akos29/awesome-books/README.md

 ## Built With

-- Major languages
+- HTML, CSS and JS
-- Frameworks
+- Frameworks: None
-- Technologies used
+- Technologies used: Linters

 ## Live Demo (if available)